wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-dynamics-365-for-customer-service/includes/3-practice-customer-service.md

 1. Add a new account for Coho Consulting.
 2. Add a contact record from Wendy Smith to Coho Consulting.
 3. Create a new case for Coho Consulting.
-This case will have the following information:

 **Add a new account for Coho Consulting**